Jul 13-Jul 17, 2015

 Instructor(s): Todd Kaiser

-Course DescriptionSolar Cell Basics is a course for science educators, grades 6 – 12, to promote understanding of the operating principles and the fabrication processes of solar cells that convert light energy into electrical energy.
-The course involves a laboratory in which participants will fabricate solar cells in the Montana Microfabrication Facility (MMF).
-Each student will enter the cleanroom and process 4-inch silicon wafers through the various steps necessary to make solar cells.
+Course DescriptionSolar Cell Basics is a course for science educators, to train them to teach principles of solar cells.
+The course is designed to help science teachers, grades 6 to 12, understand the operating principles and the fabrication processes of modern solar cells that convert light energy to electrical energy.
+The course has a laboratory component in which solar cells will be fabricated in the Montana Microfabrication Facility (MMF).
+Each student will process 4 inch silicon wafers using the various steps necessary to make solar cells.

 Meeting Place and Times